 Thank you First Alert for sponsoring this post.
 Know CO!

-The past couple of years I have been to some extraordinary places.
-Wine tasting in Florence, hiking in Santorini, and driving down the Pacific Coast Highway in California.
+In the past couple of years, I have been to some extraordinary places.
+Wine tasting in Florence, hiking in Santorini and driving down the Pacific Coast Highway in California.
 Next week I will be heading to New York for my third New York Fashion Week!
 Between work trips and personal vacations, my suitcase has gotten so much use!
 At this point, I like to think I am a pro at knowing what to pack and bring with me on trips.
 One of which is a First Alert CO Alarm.
 Which I share more about toward the bottom of this post.
 So keep reading!

 My First Alert CO Alarm!

 One of my quirkier traits is that I think of worst-case scenarios and always have a plan in place.
 I value safety and prepare for things that others would not normally think about.
 After reading an article once about how a hotel had a Carbon Monoxide (CO) leak, I immediately thought about how to prevent that from ever happening to me!